 Ready for a Career in Flight?

-Emily Warner had an amazing career in aviation.
-You can see her path was not straightforward, but everyone can agree it ended pretty well.
-If you think you want to try the aviation path out for yourself its much easier today than it was for Emily.
+Thinking about getting a pilot certificate or starting a career in aviation?
 The demand for pilots is high, and the rewards are big.
 Book your discovery flight today and find out how CTI can get you started in aviation.